SepViT: Separable Vision Transformer: SepViT

 \subsection{SepViT Block}

-To summarize, our SepViT block can be formulated as follows:
+Formally, our SepViT block can be formulated as follows:

-where $\ddot{z}^l$, $\hat{z}^l$ and $z^{l}$ denote the outputs of the DWA, PWA and SepViT block $l$, respectively. $\dot{z}^l$ and $\dot{wt}$ are feature maps and the learned window tokens.
+where $\ddot{z}^l$, $\hat{z}^l$ and $z^{l}$ denote the outputs of the DSA, PSA and SepViT block $l$, respectively. $\dot{z}^l$ and $\dot{wt}$ are feature maps and the learned window tokens.
 Concat represents the concatenation operation while Slice represents the slice operation.

-{\bf Comparison of Complexity.} We compare the complexity of our proposed SepViT block with two other SOTA blocks (Swin \cite{Swin}, Twins \cite{Twins}).
+{\bf Comparison of Complexity and Inference Speed.} We compare SepViT block (DSSA) with two other SOTA blocks (Swin \cite{Swin}, Twins \cite{Twins}).
 As we stated before, the information interaction within and among windows is completed in a single SepViT block, while Swin \cite{Swin} and Twins \cite{Twins} require two successive blocks.
-As shown in Fig. \ref{fig:complexity}, we can observe that the SepViT block only costs about half the MACs of its competitors in each stage of the network.
-The reason lies in two aspects: i) SepViT block is more lightweight; ii) SepViT block removes many redundant layers, e.g., there is only one MLP layer and two LN layers in a single SepViT block while there are double MLP and LN layers in two successive Swin or Twins blocks.
+As shown in Table \ref{tab:inference_speed}, we can observe that the SepViT block only costs about half the MACs of its competitors.
+The reason lies in two aspects.
+Firstly, SepViT block is more lightweight.
+Secondly, SepViT block removes many redundant layers, e.g., there is only one MLP layer and two LN layers in a single SepViT block while there are double MLP and LN layers in two successive Swin or Twins blocks.
+On the other hand, we make a comparison of inference speed between a single SepViT blcok with these two-blcok pattern works (Swin and Twins).
+Table \ref{tab:inference_speed} reports that SepViT blcok is about 60\% faster on Pytorch and 55\% faster on TensorRT.